Skip to content

 soiling_ratio_adjusted(df)

-Calculate and store adjusted soiling ratio in bazefield.
+Calculate and store adjusted soiling ratio in Bazefield.

-This method processes the soiling data, detects events, interpolates clean values, and stores the result in bazefield for later use.
+This method processes the soiling data, detects events, interpolates clean values, and stores the result in Bazefield for later use.

 Parameters: